warpdotdev/docs/appearance/custom-themes.md

 * `lighter`: Color used for light-mode theme
 * `terminal_theme`: Collection of normal & bright colors (16 total) known for other terminal themes (ansi colors)

+## Create your own custom theme, automatically

+Automatically create new themes based on a background image!
+Click the `+` button in the theme picker (`Settings -> Appearance -> Current Theme`) or search `Open Theme Picker` within the Command Palette

 ## Create your own custom theme (with a tool)

 There are several tools out on the internet that help you create a terminal theme and generate the appropriate RGB values to enter into your YAML file. [https://terminal.sexy/](https://terminal.sexy/?) is a good tool for generating RGB values.